openshift/enhancements/enhancements/security/runtime-class-scc.md

 	// To ensure the default runtime class may be used, an empty string (`""`) can be specified.
 	// +listType=set
 	// +kubebuilder:validation:MinItems=1
-	RequiredRuntimeClasses []string `json:"requiredRuntimeClasses" protobuf:"bytes,26,rep,name=requiredRuntimeClasses"`
+	RequiredRuntimeClasses []RequiredRuntimeClass `json:"requiredRuntimeClasses" protobuf:"bytes,26,rep,name=requiredRuntimeClasses"`
     ...
 }
 ```

 Fields in this slice will be logically OR'd.
 A user must specify an item that only matches one field to be permitted to use that runtime class.
 This allows an admin to specify a set of runtime classes that a user is allowed to use.

 This gives the admin four options for configuration:
-1. Specifying an empty string (`[""]`) requires pods in the SCC to not request a custom runtime class (meaning it is given the default runtime class).
+1. Specifying an empty RuntimeClass (`[""]`) requires pods in the SCC to not request a custom runtime class (meaning it is given the default runtime class).
-2. Specifying a set of items (`["foo"]`) requires pods in the SCC must request a runtime class that matches an item in the list, and cannot use the default.
+2. Specifying a set of items (`["foo"]`) requires pods in the SCC must request a RuntimeClass that matches an item in the list, and cannot use the default.
-3. Specifying a set of items and an empty string (`["", "foo"]`) requires pods in the SCC must request a runtime class that matches an item in the list,
+3. Specifying a set of items and an empty string (`["", "foo"]`) requires pods in the SCC must request a RuntimeClass that matches an item in the list,
 or specify the default
-4. Specifying `["*"]` means pods in the SCC can request any runtime class, or omit requesting a custom one.
+4. Specifying `["*"]` means pods in the SCC can request any RuntimeClass,  or omit requesting a custom one.
 Note, specifying `["*", "foo"]` is equivalent to specifying `["*"]`.

-The default value will be `[""]`, or a list with a single empty string, signifying users may not request any runtime class, and are required to use the default.
+The default value for RequiredRuntimeClasses name will be `[""]`, or a list with a single RuntimeClass whose name field is empty,
+signifying users may not request any runtime class, and are required to use the default.

 This addition will break existing users of runtime classes.
 Luckily, Openshift does not yet ship any other runtime classes, other than the default.
 To be able to access different runtime classes, admins would have to add a custom MachineConfig to configure CRI-O to add a runtime class,